Keibert Ruiz Player Props: Nationals vs. Angels

-On Monday, Keibert Ruiz (coming off going 0-for-4 with an RBI) and the Washington Nationals play the Los Angeles Angels, whose starting pitcher will be Jose Suarez.
+On Tuesday, Keibert Ruiz (coming off going 1-for-5 with a double) and the Washington Nationals face the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
 First pitch is at 9:38 PM ET.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Rockies.
+In his last game, he went 1-for-5 with a double against the Angels.

 Keibert Ruiz Game Info & Props vs. the Angels